Output & Reports

 TOML

-Same data shape as JSON, written as TOML — easier to skim by eye while still parsing cleanly.
+Same data shape as JSON (plus top-level [meta] envelope for parity with other formats), written as TOML.
 Findings render as a [[results]] array of tables:

 [[results]]